bcc-code/bcc-documentation-base/docs/deploying-site/README.md

 name: Build and Deploy Documentation Site

 on:
-  # Runs on pushes targeting the default branch
+  # Runs on pushes to the docs folder targeting the default branch
   push:
     branches: ["master","main"]
+    paths:
+      - docs/**

   # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch: